|

 Breast Pain

-Breast pain is a common symptom that can develop during the menopausal transition, due to fluctuating levels of estrogen and progesterone.
+Breast pain is a common symptom that can develop during the menopausal transition due to fluctuating estrogen and progesterone levels.
 While postmenopausal women can experience breast pain, it is most common in premenopausal and perimenopausal women.

-Becoming more educated about breast pain in menopause is one of the best steps towards understanding and managing this condition.
-Please read on to learn more about breast pain.
+Understanding menopausal breast pain is one of the best steps toward managing this symptom.
+Read on to learn more about breast pain.

 About Breast Pain

-Breast pain - known medically as mastalgia, mastodynia, and mammalgia - is the general term used to mean discomfort, tenderness, and/or pain in one or both of the breasts.
+Breast pain - known medically as mastalgia, mastodynia, and mammalgia - is the general term used to mean discomfort, tenderness, or pain in one or both of the breasts.

 Breast pain is categorized as either cyclical or non-cyclical.
 With the former, breast pain is the result of hormonal changes, making it the most common kind of breast pain in pre- and perimenopausal women.
 Non-cyclical breast pain, more common in postmenopausal women, is not related to hormonal changes.
 Extramammary breast pain, which originates outside the breast, is a third type of breast discomfort.